 To ease installation of the seal, lubricate the bellows and O-rings with water or a very small amount of light lubricating oil, and apply a drop of light lubricating oil on the finished faces.
-Assemble the seal as follows (see Figure 2).
+Assemble the seal as shown in Figure E-3.